akinomyoga/cxxmatrix/README.md

 **Scenes**

-The following scenes will be shown in turn.
+The following scenes will be visited in turn.
 If you want to see the Mandelbrot set, you need to hold on for a few minutes.

 1. Number falls